rotkehlxen/suncal/README.md

 poetry run suncal api --cal Sonnenaufgang --from 2023-1-01 --to 2023-12-31 --event sunrise --timezone 'US/Pacific' \
 --long -122.2281 --lat 37.4848
 ```
+The command above creates sunrise events for the whole year 2023.

 ## Export events to ics file